 Climate change and Earth systems research.

-The geological record of changes in climate and earth systems provides an important guide to understanding the nature of future change.
-We are using this record to help predict the impacts of global environmental changes on the New Zealand environment and ecosystems.
+We are involved in climate and environmental research, with a focus on past changes preserved in sediment and ice records, and modern analogues, using strengths in stratigraphy, paleontology and isotope biogeoscience.
 Our research spans a wide range of temporal and spatial scales, focussing on the last 100 million years of Earth history and extending beyond mainland New Zealand to investigate the drivers and impacts of change in the subtropical to subantarctic Southwest Pacific, the Southern Ocean and Antarctica.

 Areas of research and consultancy